Q-Laboratory/nft-lab/README.md

 After these steps in the terminal of the code editor you need to do the command `control + C` After that the frontend will not work locally

 2. Make a contract for NFT mint into a contract for [SBT](https://vitalik.ca/general/2022/01/26/soulbound.html) mint.
-To do this, add some code in the file `SimpleNFT.sol` at the path `NFT-LAB/core-contracts/contracts` after the comment `// TODO: additional task`
+To do this, add some code in the file `SimpleNFT.sol` at the path `NFT-LAB/core-contracts/contracts` after the comment `// TODO: additional task` \
+We expect you to write a simple solution that will make NFTs being issued non-transferable.
+To do this, you can look for options for already written SBT contracts and see how they can be used in your contract.

 3. After you have made changes to the `SimpleNFT.sol` file you need to redeploy and locally restart the frontend part, to do this you need to repeat steps 6-9 from the Main part.
 Then go through point 1 of the Main Tasks section